emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

 You need to create a service account and a service account key to use the GCP PubSub service.

 1. Create a [Service Account](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount) in your GCP account.
-Ensure that the Service Account has permissions to at least publish messages to the topic of interest.
+Ensure that the Service Account has permission to at least publish messages to the topic of interest.

 2. Click the email address for the service account you created.
 Click the **Key** tab.
-In the **Add key** drop-down list, select **Create new key** to create a Sercice Account key for that account and download it in JSON format.
+In the **Add key** drop-down list, select **Create new key** to create a Service Account key for that account and download it in JSON format.

    ::: tip